Chinese idioms about approaching danger

 Overrating strength and being defeated.
 Defeat guaranteed.

-Kicking a brick wall
+Roughly equivalent to: Kicking a brick wall.

-A thorn in one?s flesh
+A thorn in one's flesh

 Someone or something is causing continuous irritation.